 Master of Science in Accounting

-Faculty members in the Kenneth G. Dixon School of Accounting emphasize independent learning via cases and research projects that involve independent and team work outside the classroom.
-The results are presented in either a written report or case analysis or oral presentation.
+Faculty members in the Kenneth G. Dixon School of Accounting emphasize independent learning in various ways throughout the MSA program.
+Cases and research projects that involve independent work outside the classroom are incorporated into all coursework.
+The cases and projects are both individual and team prepared.
+Students are asked to do research that requires they utilize the library, internet, and resources other than the material provided by the professor.
+The results of independent research activity are presented in either a written report or case analysis or oral presentation.
 Students work to develop and enhance skills and competencies that will support them professionally throughout their careers.
 The approaches used in our courses encourage students toward life-long learning.

 |ACG 2021||Principles of Financial Accounting|